AtlasPilotPuppy/dedup/README.md

 ## Configuration File

-`dedup` supports configuration through a `.deduprc` file in your home directory.
+`dedups` supports configuration through a `.deduprc` file in your home directory.
 This allows you to set default values that will be used when options are not explicitly specified on the command line.

 ### Location